The Hepburn and Tracy Collection celebrates a golden Hollywood partnership

 WOMAN OF THE YEAR (1942)

 Without Woman of the Year, the iconic duo of Spencer Tracy and Katharine Hepburn may never have been formed.
 George Stevens’ screwball comedy is centred around the classic ‘opposites attract’ premise.
-Tess (Hepburn) and Sam (Tracy) work for the same newspaper and slowly fall in love despite being pole opposites in temperament, class, experience, and education.
+Tess (Hepburn) and Sam (Tracy) work for the same newspaper and slowly fall in love despite being polar opposites in temperament, class, experience, and education.

 While the film is an interesting take on gender roles in 40s America, its message has aged poorly.
 Sam is by far the more likeable and noble character out of the two, to the extent that Tess feels cold-hearted and opportunistic.
 She is well educated and speaks several languages, yet mysteriously is unable to make a simple breakfast.
-Here, the film suggests that an independent woman must have at least one area of life where she fails miserably, needing a man to come to her rescue.
-However, thankfully, due to Hepburn’s talent and charisma, Tess remains a full-bodied character, even if her journey is problematic by modern standards.
-Despite its problems, Woman of the Year is wrapped by beautifully timed comedy, with Hepburn and Tracy’s on-screen chemistry wowing a whole generation for the first time.
+Here, the film suggests that an independent woman must have at least one area of her life in which she fails miserably, needing a man to come to her rescue.
+However, thanks to Hepburn’s talent and charisma, Tess remains a full-bodied character, even if her journey is problematic by modern standards.

 KEEPER OF THE FLAME (1943)

-Just a few months after the release of Woman of the Year, Hepburn and Tracy teamed up again, but this time it was for a mystery war drama titled Keeper of the Flame, directed by George Cukor, a lifelong friend of Hepburn.
 Keeper of the Flame is the only film in the pair’s filmography that does not revolve around romance.
 Tracy plays a journalist, O’Malley, who plans on writing a book about the national war hero Robert Forest before being informed of his sudden death.
 Seeking answers surrounding the death, O’Malley reaches out to Forest’s widow (Hepburn), who initially agrees to cooperate.
 But it’s not long before O’Malley uncovers a series of unanswered questions.

 WITHOUT LOVE (1945)